 The Oxo Good Grips Assorted Blade Y-Peeler set gives you three different blade options, a regular blade, a julienne blade, and a serrated blade.
 While the julienne will cut long strips of vegetables like zucchini, the serrated blade can actually be used to peel very delicate skin fruits like tomatoes without having to first dip them in a hot water bath.
 The serrated blade peeler is shown below.

 Although some people hand their large kitchen utensils, when possible, most cooks opt for a simply counter-top holder.
 Utensil holders of this type are round or square crocks made of ceramic, metal, plastic, or glass.
 About the only two criteria to consider are design and durability.
 Some newer utensil holders, like the OXO Good Grips Stainless Steel Utensil Holder, have a rotating base.
-The table below features many attractive and functional choices.

 This article contains one or more Amazon affiliate links.
 See full disclosure.